AlexIII/R200/README.md

   - 6-bit Leaf Register (implemented as array of 6 electrolytic capacitors)

 ALU
-- Some of 16 functions of ALU: add/sub, inc/dec, shift right/left, bit-wise not/and/or/xor
+- Some of 16 functions of ALU: add/sub, inc/dec, shift right/left, bitwise not/and/or/xor
 - ALU can only operates on GPRs [RA and RB]
 - Carry Flag [CF]
 - Zero Flag [ZF]